German Dative Case (der Dativ)

 Table 1.4

-• Dative is used with fixed expressions (mit festen Wendungen).
+4. The dative case is also used with fixed expressions (mit festen Wendungen).

 Some common fixed expressions are listed in Table 1.5: